 Today we know that starting HIV treatment early not only improves your long term health, but it also can lower the amount of the virus in your body to undetectable levels.
 Research from two international studies has proven HIV positive people with an undetectable viral load do not transmit HIV to their partners.
 There has never been a documented case of a person living with HIV who has a sustained undetectable viral load transmitting HIV to a sexual partner.
 Ever.

-Being on treatment will remind me of my status
+Being on treatment for HIV will remind me of my status

 I’m worried about someone discovering my medication and finding out I’m HIV positive